interconnectedcloud/qdr-operator/README.md

 $ kubectl create -f deploy/role_binding.yaml
 ```

-Deploy the CRD to the cluster that defines the Qdr resource.
+Deploy the CRD to the cluster that defines the Interconnect resource.

 ```
-$ kubectl create -f deploy/crds/interconnectedcloud_v1alpha1_qdr_crd.yaml
+$ kubectl create -f deploy/crds/interconnectedcloud_v1alpha1_interconnect_crd.yaml
 ```

 Next, deploy the operator into the cluster.